P P Divya's name did the rounds during the Lok Sabha election as a potential candidate either in Kasaragod or Kannur.

 'She is graceful and elegant in her sarees, each always paired with a perfectly matching blouse.
 You can always spot a smile on her face,' said a female DYFI activist in Kannur.
 Photo: pp_divya/Instagram

-Divya talks point by point, never babbling like other leaders, said another male DYFI leader.
+Divya talks point by point, never babbling like other leaders, said a DYFI leader.
 She stood up and defended the government when the Chief Minister's Office faced allegations of gold smuggling.
 "She is not a leader that is easily shaken.
 Look at her Facebook post announcing her resignation.
 She said she would defend herself.
 She did not apologise," he said.

 But the DYFI leader and several CPM workers believe ADM's death had sounded the death knell for her political career, too.
 "I don't think she will make a comeback.
 It is a loss for Kerala politics," said the Area Secretary.
 The only option is to defy the media outcry and field her for the Assembly election, he said.